vjthecoder/Data-Science-ML-and-AI/README.md

-# Business Data Analytics
+# Data Science
-Key notes on Business Data Analytics, I am going to make it available in Python language.
+Key notes and my learnings in Data Science, Language used is Python.